Chilean Americans: Motives of immigration

 Most Chilean immigration to the U.S. has occurred largely since the 1990s.
 For the most part, Chileans left as either political asylees and refugees first during the presidency of the Marxist Salvador Allende or for economic reasons; the involvement of the United States in Salvador Allende's overthrow in 1973 and supporting the dictatorship of Augusto Pinochet, led to more political exiles fleeing from Chile to the U.S., as well as other countries.

 Also, there have been others that have emigrated to seek higher education and career development opportunities.
 Since the 1960 Valdivia earthquake and with 2010 Chile earthquake, many Chileans have pursued economic opportunities in the United States, with Paterson, New Jersey, representing an increasingly common destination.

 Many of the Pinochet-era immigrants were of middle or upper class origin.
 A significant proportion of them arrived with advanced educations and well-developed skills.
 They had contacts with other Chilean exiles and a sense of identity from their shared commitment to a democratic Chile.
 After a period of adjustment, many of them were able to pursue skilled jobs or professions.
 Unfortunately, others, who lacked skills or whose professional certifications were not recognized in the United States, were forced to take low-level jobs in which they were unable to use their skills.
 Some had been politically active students or union leaders in Chile who did not enter the United States with easily transferable skills.

 The second major arrival into the United States was mainly for economic or academic opportunities.
 Yet, in general, acquiring a U.S. Visa requires the applicant to have a stable economic background, so most Chileans emigrating to the United States since 1990 have done so mostly for study purposes or to further their academic backgrounds.

 Identity

-Chileans are mostly diverse, their ancestry can be fully West/South European as well as mixed with Indigenous and other European heritage.
+Chileans are mostly diverse, their ancestry can be fully Southern or Western European as well as mixed with Indigenous and other European heritage.
 They commonly identify themselves as both Latino and white.
 Some Chilean-owned stores and restaurants advertise as French and Italian.
-Many often prefer living in white suburban neighborhoods in the U.S., and have a strong sense of family.
+Many often prefer living in suburban areas near major cities in the U.S., and have a strong sense of family.